jheyman/blog/pages/ZWaveWidget/index.md

 	http://[IP address of Z-way server]:[Z-way port]/ZWaveAPI/Data/[timestamp]

 The timestamp is provided in unix time format (seconds elasped since Jan 1st 1970).
 So, when refresh is called, it passes the (server-side) timestamp of the previous refresh call, and gets in return the list of all device states that have changed in the meantime.
 Sweet!
 And much more efficient than having to poll every device individually.
-In addition to the list of state changes, the returned data contains an `updateTime` field, that will be used during next refresh call. <br><br>
+In addition to the list of state changes, the returned data contains an `updateTime` field, that will be used during next refresh call. <br>

 The service then parses this returned data, and checks for each displayed device if a change happened.
-If it did, there will be an entry of the form `devices.xx.instances.yy.commandClasses.zz.data.level` in the data, where xx is the device Id, yy is the instance id within this device, and zz is the command class number (e.g. "38" for SwitchMultiLevel change)<br><br>
+If it did, there will be an entry of the form `devices.xx.instances.yy.commandClasses.zz.data.level` in the data, where xx is the device Id, yy is the instance id within this device, and zz is the command class number (e.g. "38" for SwitchMultiLevel change)<br>

 For example, update data received after device 27 is switched on looks like this: